Shane-Lester99/Automated-Archive-Search/README.md

 A couple of real world use cases for this application are::

 Automating the analysis of customer reviews:

- A company could use this application to see what words are typically associated with their products from large text surveys This could limit the need for companies to hire cheap labor to review surveys and automate tedious jobs Voter analytics:
+- A company could use this application to see what words are typically associated with their products from large text surveys

+- This could limit the need for companies to hire cheap labor to review surveys and automate tedious jobs

+Voter analytics:

-A campaign manager could see common terms associated with their candidate to inform decision making For example, if the word slimy keeps popping up across social media but ‘hard working’ pops up in certain newspapers, it might give insight to campaign managers on making decisions
+- A campaign manager could see common terms associated with their candidate to inform decision making

+- For example, if the word slimy keeps popping up across social media but ‘hard working’ pops up in certain newspapers, it might give insight to campaign managers on making decisions

-This could be done across social media data, news articles, and any and all raw text data to quickly and objectively see what words are associated with their candidate, political party, or message
+- This could be done across social media data, news articles, and any and all raw text data to quickly and objectively see what words are associated with their candidate, political party, or message

-Qualitative sentiment analysis.
+Qualitative sentiment analysis:

-A research professor can use this application to see the context of a word in a given set of documents.
+- A research professor can use this application to see the context of a word in a given set of documents.
 This could be used by a history professor wanting to know terms associated with a particular person of interest across multiple time periods

 ## Technologies Used